 Kumita is funded by the ministry of social affairs and health.
-It’s a joint educational campaign by Väestöliitto and The National Institute for Health and Welfare and it’s aimed at middle-school aged teenagers.
+It’s an educational campaign by Väestöliitto for middle-school aged teenagers.
 Half of Finnish teenagers have had their first sexual experience by the time they turn seventeen.
 That is why it’s important to tell young people about prevention well in advance.
 The campaign is intended to elaborate in a positive way on using condoms as a way of preventing sexually transmitted diseases.

 Why this campaign?

 The campaign is not meant to replace schools’ sexual education nor diminish the role of parents.
 Every teenager absorbs information in their own way, so it’s important to have different ways of educating and upbringing.
 The campaign is aimed at refuting some common myths surrounding the condom.
 Through the campaign, teenagers learn to be more relaxed about condoms, to think about condoms as trusted basics that teenagers should always keep with them.
 The number of sexually transmitted diseases among teenagers has remained stable, even though teenage pregnancies have decreased during the last few years.
 According to a school health survey, about one in five middle-school aged teenagers did not use any kind of prevention the last time they had sexual intercourse.
 Talking about sexuality, sex and prevention neither instigates risky behaviour in young people nor triggers premature sexual activity.
 Receiving the appropriate information helps teenagers to take care of themselves and to avoid risks.